learn-anything/learn-anything/readme.md

 TinyBase is the main app state of the app.
 Front end state is reflection of TinyBase state.
 If TinyBase state changes, GraphQL requests to mutate real backend state are sent where needed.
 Same goes for any other side effects that needs to happen such as updating of files connected.

-Connection to Solid.js stores will be added once above issue is fixed.

 <!-- ```
 pnpm app:tinybase
 ``` -->